medxiaorudan/SmartCustomerService/README.md

      The frontend will be accessible at `http://localhost:3000`.

-4. **Ollama Setup for Local Deployment**:

-   - **Install Ollama**:

-     Download and install Ollama onto your platform.
-Instructions are available on the [Ollama website](https://ollama.com/).

-   - **Deploy DeepSeek-R1 Model Locally**:

-     Use Ollama to pull and run the DeepSeek-R1 model:

-     ```bash
-     ollama pull deepseek-v2
-     ```

-     This command downloads the DeepSeek-R1 model for local use. citeturn0search0

-   - **Deploy bge-large Embedding Model Locally**:

-     Similarly, pull the bge-large embedding model:

-     ```bash
-     ollama pull bge-large
-     ```

-     This command downloads the bge-large embedding model for local use. citeturn0search5

 ## Usage

 - **Admin Access**: Navigate to the admin login page at `http://localhost:3000/admin` and enter your credentials to upload or manage company information.
-- **User Interaction**: Visit the homepage at `http://localhost:3000/user`, select a company from the list, and start asking questions related to that company.
+- **User ChatBox**: Visit the homepage at `http://localhost:3000/user`, select a company from the list, and start asking questions related to that company.
 If no company information is available, you can interact directly with the base LLM powered by DeepSeek.

 ## Deployment